Efficient Title Reranker for Fast and Improved Knowledge-Intense NLP: Experiments

 \subsection{Efficiency vs Accuracy}

-To understand how many titles should we feed into ETR for reranking, we evaluated our reranker with different numbers of reranking documents ranging from 10 to 400 as shown in \ref{fig:n_doc}.
+To understand ideal number of retrieved documents for ETR to rerank, we evaluated our reranker with different numbers of reranking documents ranging from 10 to 400 as shown in \ref{fig:n_doc}.
+All recall percentages increase as the number of documents reranked increases up to 300.
+Some recall percentage still increase as the number of document increase to 400.

 The result suggests that increasing the number of titles for ETR does lead to an improvement in the reranking efficacy measured by recall score at different numbers of passages.
 This also suggests that with a limited computational budget, improving the efficiency of reranker, which allows for more titles to be reranked, can lead to a better improvement in reranking efficacy.